jdwh08/foxnote-quartzsite/content/Stanford Transformers, Scaling and History.md

 - Multimodality and structure?
 	- Might become a bottleneck.
 Transformers have done a good job.
 - Causal vs Bi-Directional attention?
-- He doesn't like that invariance structure / [[Convolutional Neural Networks|CNN]]s as it is "extra structure".
+- He doesn't like that invariance structure / [[Convolutional Neural Network|CNN]]s as it is "extra structure".
 It's not problematic that machines learn different from humans.
 Will probably be better.
 - Architecture?
 	- He has a huge bias against architecture research, arguing that it is not the bottleneck.
 Did a survey a while back trying different  transformer architectures and not finding anything significant back then.
 	- Learning objective for supervised and even self-supervised.
 MLE assumes there is only one correct target!
 Is that really the right thing?
 Likes RLHF with rewards models as a less-structured way to scale, though RLHF isn't really structured, it shows we can train a deep model.